sushil2601/javaScript_practise/REACT.md

 Q. What is code Splitting in React?
 Ans :-

-    .Code Splitting is a technique to split in JavaScript bundle into smaller chunks, which are loaded on-demand.
+    .Code Splitting means breaking your JavaScript bundle into smaller parts (chunks).

-    .Improve performance by reducing the initial bundle size.
+    .These parts are loaded only when needed.

+    .Helps improve performance by:-
+        .Loading smaller files at the start.
+        .Reducing initial load time.

 Q. How to implement Code Splitting in React?
 Ans :-
-    1. Use React.lazy() to lazily import components.
-    2. Wrap components with Suspense to handle laoding.
+    .Use React.lazy() to load components on demand.
+    .Use Suspense to show a fallback UI (like a loader) while loading.
-    3. Configure your build tool(eg. Webpack) for dynamic imports.
+    .Make sure your bundler (e.g., Webpack) supports dynamic imports.

 Q. Explain the concept of lazy loading in React.
 Ans:-
-    .Lazy loading in React is a technique used to optimize performance by loading components only when they are needed.
-Instead of loading all components at once.
+    .Lazy loading = Load components only when needed.

-    .We can dynamically import them using the React.lazy function and render them when required.
-This helps reduce the initial bundle size and improves the loading speed of your application.
+    .Instead of importing all components at once, load them when the user navigates to them.
+    .Use React.lazy(() => import('./Component')) to do this.

+    .Benefit: Makes your app faster by avoiding unnecessary code loading.

 Q. What is the role of Suspense methods in React?
 Ans :-
-    The Suspense component is used to display a fallback UI while the lazily loaded component is being fetched.
+    .Suspense is used to wrap lazy-loaded components.
+    .It shows a fallback UI (like a spinner) while the component is loading.

 Q. What are the pros and cons of code Splitting?
 Ans :-
     Pros :-
-            .Faster Initial Load Time.
+            .Faster Initial Load
+            .Reduced Bundle Size
-            .Optimized Bandwidth Usage.
+            .Optimized Bandwidth Usage
-            .Improved Caching.
+            .Improved Caching
+            .Better User Experience
-            .Parallel Loading.
+            .Parallel Loading
-            .Easier Maintenance.

     Cons :-
-            .Complexity
+            .Increased Code Complexity:-Requires additional setup with React.lazy() and Suspense.
+            .More HTTP Requests
+            .SEO Limitations (for SPAs)
+            .Debugging Challenges
-            .Tooling dependencies
+            .Tooling Dependency
-            .Potential for runtime Errors.
-            .Increased Number of Requests.
-            .Learning Curve.
+                .Depends heavily on tools like Webpack or Vite for effective chunking.
+            .Potential Runtime Errors
+                .Lazy-loaded components may fail to load → need to handle fallback properly.

 Q. What is the role of the import() function in code splitting?
 Ans :-
-    The import() function returns a promise that allow dynamic loading of modules.
+    .import() is a dynamic import function that loads a module only when needed.
+    .It returns a Promise, making it ideal for lazy loading components.

 Q. What is the purpose of the fallback prop in suspense?
 Ans:-
-    The fallback prop provides a loading indicator or UI while the dynamically imported component is being loaded.
+    .The fallback prop is used to show a loading indicator or placeholder UI while a lazy-loaded component is being fetched.

 Q. How do you inspect and analyze the generated chunks in a React application?
 Ans :-
-    Use tools like Webpack Bundle Analyzer to analyze the size and composition of chunks.
+    ..Use tools like Webpack Bundle Analyzer to:
+        .Visualize the size of each chunk
+        .Identify large modules
+        .Optimize performance

 Q. What are the 5 ways to style React components?
 Explain Inline Styles?
 Ans :-